1WHAT IS THE BANK/LENDER'S ROLE?

 3WHICH TYPES OF BUSINESSES ARE ELIGIBLE FOR SBA 504 LOANS?

 Most for-profit small businesses are eligible for SBA 504 loans, including manufacturers, distributors, retailers, high-tech companies, service providers, professional offices, and food and hospitality companies.
-SBA has a list of ineligible types, which includes speculative companies, pyramid sales distributors, lenders, life insurance companies, religious entities and others.
+SBA has a list of ineligible types, which includes speculative companies, pyramid sales distributors, lenders, life insurance companies and others.
 If you would like to know if your business is eligible, call BEFCOR for details – determining if your company is eligible should take only a few minutes.

 4HOW DOES THE SBA 504 LOAN PROGRAM WORK?